Jerome Felton

-Jerome Jean-Marie Felton (born July 3, 1986) is a former American football fullback.
-He previously played for the Minnesota Vikings, where he had been a fundamental part of Adrian Peterson's success, including Peterson's 2,097 rushing yards season in 2012.
-He played college football at Furman, and was drafted by the Detroit Lions in the fifth round of the 2008 NFL Draft.
-He has also played for the Carolina Panthers, Indianapolis Colts, and Buffalo Bills.
+Jerome Jean-Marie Felton (born July 3, 1986) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Furman Paladins, and was selected by the Detroit Lions in the fifth round of the 2008 NFL draft.
+He also played for the Carolina Panthers, Indianapolis Colts, Minnesota Vikings, and Buffalo Bills.
+With the Vikings, he was a fundamental part of Adrian Peterson's success, including Peterson's 2,097 rushing yards season in 2012.

-Early years
+Early life

+Felton was born in Düren, Germany.
+His mother is from Germany and his father was in the U.S. military.
+Felton's family moved to the United States when he was one.

 Felton is a 2004 graduate of Sequoyah High School, Madisonville, Tennessee, where he was a two-way starter at fullback and middle linebacker.
 He rushed for over 3,000 yards and compiled over 300 tackles in his three-year career.
 He was a three-time team offensive MVP, All-County, and All-Region selection, served as team captain, rushed for 1,300 yards, and finished second on his team with 104 tackles in 2003.

 College career

+Felton attended and played college football at Furman.
 Felton was all-conference as a senior, in 2007, and closed out his career as Furman's all-time record holder in scoring with 414 points.
 In 2006, he was named first-team All-SoCon and helped lead Furman to an 8–4 record, earn a playoff berth, and finish ranked No. 12 in The Sports Network national poll.
 In 2005, he helped Paladins to an 11–3 record, NCAA I-AA semifinal playoff finish, and No. 3 final national ranking.
 He led in rushing with 940 yards and scored a team leading 20 touchdowns and set a school single season scoring record with 124 points.
 In 2004, he began the season in a reserve role but by midseason took over the starting fullback job, beating out a pair of seniors in the process.

 Professional career

 Detroit Lions

-He was drafted by the Lions in the fifth round of the 2008 NFL Draft.
+Felton was drafted by the Lions in the fifth round of the 2008 NFL draft with the 146th overall pick.
 He became the Lions starting fullback as a rookie, playing in 13 games, starting six and catching nine passes.
+In the 2009 season, he started in eight games and appeared in 13.
+He totaled 15 carries for 46 rushing yards and 13 receptions for 133 receiving yards.
+In the 2010 season, he appeared in all 16 games and started two.
 On August 30, 2011, he was waived by the team.